 Qualifications to take the Exam and receive a Commercial Contractor's License: To sit for the exam, the candidate for the mechanical commercial contractor's license must be able to document 2 years of experience within the last 5 years in the field of plumbing.

 Qualifications to take the Exam and receive a Residential Home Building License: A license for residential home building is required of residential plumbers.
-The qualifications to sit for the exam may be obtained by contacting the South Carolina Builders Commission at (803) 896-46967 or online at Residential Builders.
+The qualifications to sit for the exam may be obtained by contacting the South Carolina Residential Builders Commission.

 Test Content: The commercial/mechanical and residential plumber exams have the following specifications: